d3/d3-force/README.md

 #### Links

 The link force pushes linked nodes together or apart according to the desired [link distance](#link_distance).
-The strength of the force is proportional to the difference between linked nodes’ distance and the target distance, similar to a spring force.
+The strength of the force is proportional to the difference between the linked nodes’ distance and the target distance, similar to a spring force.

 <a name="forceLink" href="#forceLink">#</a> d3.<b>forceLink</b>([<i>links</i>])